bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 Coming back to the "pipes" analogy - we want to construct a program from smaller pipes, each having a specific role and we want to be able to join them together neatly so that the information can flow through this architecture correctly.
 These pipes are reusable (because the effects just describe code, they don't actually run it) and they can be reused and composed with other pipes in whatever ways we see fit.
-Mathematically functions compose well and this is the model that the effects take as well.
+Mathematically functions compose well, and this is the model that the effects take as well.
 And this is because Effect instances (as in `ZIO[-R, +E, +A]`), just like functions, _do not have side effects_.
 It's only the code they wrap that may have side effects (like reading from a socket or modifying a file, or even printing something on the console).

 ## Dependency injection